-by Marissa Muller, AR student reporter
+by Marissa Muller, Abbey Road student reporter

 It’s that time of year again.
 Valentines season.
 This is the month where girlfriends and boyfriends will shower one another with countless gifts.
 There will be chocolate covered strawberries, chocolates, cookies, decadent food arrangements and more treats.
 On top of that there are the exchanging of jewelry, teddy bears, valentines, and flowers.
 Couples will gush on how in love they are and those who are single will run around saying that Valentine’s is nothing but a Hallmark invention.